ApiO/libretranslatesource/README.md

 ![sample](./images/sample.jpg)

 ## Features
 - Over comments to display translations in the info.
 - Replace selection by translation
 - Insert translation after selection

-___Temporary limitation:___ *For now, the translation is locket from CN to EN. 'comment-translate' integration will be enhance shortly to detect source language and let you configure the targeted one.*

 ## Requirements
 - [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate): free and Open Source Machine Translation API, entirely self-hosted.
 Unlike other APIs, it doesn't rely on proprietary providers such as Google or Azure to perform translations.
 Instead, its translation engine is powered by the open source Argos Translate library.
 - [comment-translate](https://github.com/intellism/vscode-comment-translate) vscode extension: this extension helps developers translate comments, strings, code hints, error messages, and variable names in their code.